MarkEdmondson1234/markedmondson.me-hugo/content/post/2020-08-21-gtm-serverside-on-cloud-run.md

 ## Why not GTM Serverside on Cloud Run?

-Currently its a bit awkward to have the debug container displayed in the GTM interface - this is because debug requests go to `/gtm/*` on a debug specified container, and Cloud Run does not support routing requests to folders.
+<s>Currently its a bit awkward to have the debug container displayed in the GTM interface - this is because debug requests go to `/gtm/*` on a debug specified container, and Cloud Run does not support routing requests to folders.

-There are work-arounds, but that makes it deployment more convoluted, but hopefully GTM serverside container will be easier to support different platforms, to make it not only more compatible with Cloud Run but other cloud services such as AWS and Azure container services.
+There are work-arounds, but that makes it deployment more convoluted, but hopefully GTM serverside container will be easier to support different platforms, to make it not only more compatible with Cloud Run but other cloud services such as AWS and Azure container services.</s>

+*Edit: May 2021 - Now the debug server can be supported on Cloud Run!
+The deployment section below is updated to show how this is done.*

 The costs for high volume websites as well may be more for Cloud Run once the bill goes over $120.
 The best I can figure out from my limited running so far it works out around 1USD for 10000 requests so it may only make sense for websites under 1million hits per month.
 But this is work in progress, will update here once I know more.

 ## How to deploy GTM Serverside to Cloud Run

+This is all information you can see in the Google's [GTM Manual Setup Guide docs](https://developers.google.com/tag-manager/serverside/manual-setup-guide).

 When considering the Cloud Run configuration, you can refer to the deployment script given in the documentation for upgrading to a App Engine flexible service.
 The most critical information you need is the docker image it deploys, which at time of writing is `gcr.io/cloud-tagging-10302018/gtm-cloud-image:stable`